Glenmond/bt3103-champs/README.md

   <img src="https://user-images.githubusercontent.com/50550240/99210865-e2cb8880-2801-11eb-957e-63ddc118cdf6.png"/>
 </p>

 iHelp is a web application that connects volunteers and donors with underprivileged households and individuals in Singapore.
 Due to Covid-19 safe distancing measures, many community services initiatives are suspended due to logitics and manpower limitations.
-The web application aims to streamline and automate the process of of matching this two groups during this unprecedented times.
+The web application aims to streamline and automate the process of matching this two groups during this unprecedented times.

 Visit our web application [here](https://bt3103-e1798.web.app)